Skip to main content

 If fathering children is part of your plan, there are approaches worth discussing with your provider before starting TRT.

-Sperm banking is the most straightforward option.
+Should You Consider Sperm Banking Before TRT? is the most straightforward option.
 Storing sperm before beginning therapy preserves your options regardless of how your body responds to treatment.

-Cycling off TRT under medical supervision is another path some men take, though this requires careful management and monitoring.
+Can You Stop TRT to Restore Fertility? under medical supervision is another path some men take, though this requires careful management and monitoring.

 None of this should deter you from pursuing TRT if you genuinely need it.
 Low testosterone affects quality of life in real, measurable ways.
 But fertility is something you can’t retroactively protect, so the time to address it is before your first dose, not after.

-At Tucson Wellness MD, our TRT program includes a full consultation to review your health history, goals, and fertility considerations before any treatment begins.
-If you have questions, reach out to our team, and we’ll walk you through your options.
+TRT and Family Planning at Tucson Wellness MD, If you have questions, reach out to our team, and we’ll walk you through your options.

 You slept eight hours last night.
 You skipped the late-night scrolling, laid off the alcohol, even cut back on caffeine.
 And yet, you woke up exhausted.
 If that sounds familiar, you’re not dealing with a sleep problem or a willpower problem.
 You may be dealing with a hormone problem.